danielpodrazka/editor-mcp/README.md

 ### MCP Configuration

-You can add the MCP Text Editor to your MCP configuration file:
+You can add the Editor MCP to your MCP configuration file:

 ```json
 {